Tarzan's Greatest Adventure: Production

 Filming started 9 February 1959.
 The film was shot on location in Kenya and at Shepperton Studios in London.
 Stock safari footage was used to portray wildlife, especially animal attacks.
 Paramount did a deal with Sol Lesser Productions with a guarantee of $600,000 in turn for the releasing rights; the deal also gave Paramount 50% of the ownership of the negative.
 The film cost $750,000.
 Paramount agreed to pay for prints and advertising.

 John Guillermin later said "For a short schedule, fairly low-budget picture, the whole affair really got me quite excited."
 Scott said Sean Connery "was marvelous...
 He and I had some good giggles, when we got back to Shepperton.
 They wanted to use him in the next Tarzan, even though he gets killed in this one because he was very good.
 He said OK. but he had to do this thing for [producers Albert] Broccoli and [Harry] Saltzman — and that was Dr. No. We couldn't touch him after that."

-While the film was being made, Metro-Goldwyn-Mayer made their own Tarzan film, Tarzan, the Ape Man (1959).
+While the film was being made, MGM made their own Tarzan film, Tarzan, the Ape Man (1959).
 They were able to do this because they retained remake rights for the 1932 film of the same name.